What is Marginal Revenue?

 Table of Contents

-Marginal revenue is used to measure the increase (or decrease) in revenue from the sale of an additional unit of product.
+Marginal revenue measures the increase (or decrease) in revenue from the sale of an additional unit of product.

 From the perspective of management, marginal analysis enables them to determine their company’s optimal output level and adjust accordingly, as profit maximization and the management of costs are critical components of a properly functioning, sustainable business model.